matanhaz/Bench4BL/README.md

 ### Build bug repositories

 We need to build a repository for the bug reports with pre-crawled bug reports.
 The bug repository is in XML format and includes bug data which is used in the experiments.
 The `launcher_repoMaker.py` makes the bug repository that containing entire crawled bug reports information and bug repositories that stores bug reports according to the mapped version.
-But, since we already offer the result of this step in provided subject's archives, use this script if you want to update the bug repositories.
+But, since we already offer the result of this step in provided subject’s archives, use this script if you want to update the bug repositories.
 The `launcher_DupRepo.py` creates a bug repository file that contains bug information merged duplicate bug reports.

 ```sh
 $ python launcher_repoMaker.py